Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Theoretical properties of the ARP estimator

-Theorem \ref{Thm-4.2} shows that the lower bound is $n^{(1-\alpha_{ij})/2\alpha_{ij}}$, which matches the upper bound in Theorem \ref{Thm-4.1}.
+Theorem \ref{Theorem2} shows that the lower bound is $n^{(1-\alpha_{ij})/2\alpha_{ij}}$, which matches the upper bound in Theorem \ref{Theorem1}.
 Thus, the proposed estimator obtains the optimal convergence rate of $n^{(1-\alpha_{ij})/2\alpha_{ij}}$.

 \begin{remark} To handle the microstructural noise, we use the sub-sampling scheme, and the number of non-overlapping quadratic pre-averaged variables $Q_{ij}(\tau_k)$ is $Cn^{1/2}$, which is known as the optimal choice.
-That is, we are only able to use $n^{1/2}$ observations to estimate $T_{ij}$ due to biases of varying spot volalities, which is the cost of managing the microstructural noise.
+That is, we are only able to use $n^{1/2}$ observations to estimate $T_{ij}$ due to the microstructural noise, which is the cost of managing the microstructural noise.
 Thus, the optimal convergence rate is expected to be the square root of the rates of the estimators that are not affected by the microstructural noise.
 From this point of view, the convergence rate $n^{(1-\alpha_{ij})/2\alpha_{ij}}$ is consistent with the results in \citet{devroye2016sub} and \citet{sun2019adaptive}. \end{remark}

-Recall that the ARP estimator has the bias adjustment as follows:
+Recall that the ARP estimator has the following bias adjustment:

 Thus, to establish the concentration inequality for the ARP estimator $\hat{\Gamma}^{\alpha}_{ij}$, we need to investigate $\hat{\rho}^{\alpha}_{ij,\theta}$.
-To do this, we use the quadratic log-return random variables $Q_{\rho,ij}(\tau_k)$ defined in \eqref{eq-3.7} and need the following moment condition. \begin{assumption} There exists a positive constant $\nu_{\rho,Q}$ such that
+To do this, we use the quadratic log-return random variables $Q_{\rho,ij}(\tau_k)$ defined in \eqref{eq-3.7} and require the following moment condition. \begin{assumption} There exists a positive constant $\nu_{\rho,Q}$ such that

 for all $1\leq k \leq n-1$. \end{assumption}